By the end of this section, you will be able to:

 8. Yes, ice will sublime, although it may take it several days.
 Ice has a small vapor pressure, and some ice molecules form gas and escape from the ice crystals.
 As time passes, more and more solid converts to gas until eventually the clothes are dry.

-(e) liquid phase
+- liquid phase

-temperature and pressure above which a gas cannot be condensed into a liquid
+critical point: temperature and pressure above which a gas cannot be condensed into a liquid

-pressure-temperature graph summarizing conditions under which the phases of a substance can exist
+phase diagram: pressure-temperature graph summarizing conditions under which the phases of a substance can exist

-substance at a temperature and pressure higher than its critical point; exhibits properties intermediate between those of gaseous and liquid states
+supercritical fluid: substance at a temperature and pressure higher than its critical point; exhibits properties intermediate between those of gaseous and liquid states

-temperature and pressure at which the vapor, liquid, and solid phases of a substance are in equilibrium
+triple point: temperature and pressure at which the vapor, liquid, and solid phases of a substance are in equilibrium